bitcoinclassic/bitcoinclassic/doc/README.md

 ### OS X

-Drag Bitcoin-Core to your applications folder, and then run Bitcoin-Core.
+Drag Bitcoin-Classic to your applications folder, and then run Bitcoin-Classic.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitcoin).
+* Ask for help on the [Bitcoin Classic Slack community](http://invite.bitcoinclassic.com/).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [Bitcoin.com](https://forum.bitcoin.com/) forums, in the [Technical Support board](https://forum.bitcoin.com/full-clients-bitcoin-classic/).

 Building
 ---------------------